• Recipes

 Calories: 82kcal | Carbohydrates: 6g | Protein: 2g | Fat: 6g | Saturated Fat: 4g | Cholesterol: 15mg | Sodium: 87mg | Potassium: 286mg | Fiber: 2g | Sugar: 2g | Vitamin A: 177IU | Vitamin C: 43mg | Calcium: 27mg | Iron: 1mg

-Share this RecipeIf you enjoy this recipe, share a link to it via email or Facebook, pin it, or leave a rating.
-Please don’t copy/paste the instructions to other websites.
+Made this?
+Share it.If you enjoyed this recipe, you can support my small business (this website), by sharing a link to this dish by email or on Facebook, pinning it, or leaving a rating.
 Thanks for helping the website grow!

 Related Posts